OfficeDev/skype-docs/Skype/UCMA/troubleshooting-media-connectivity-issues.md

 > [!NOTE]
-> <P>An application should implement a throttling mechanism based on specific alert keys so that warnings do not flood the system.</P>
+> An application should implement a throttling mechanism based on specific alert keys so that warnings do not flood the system.